Words from a grognard

 Characters: Hit Points & Bloat

-Hanging out with old school gamers will indubitably result in hearing fussing about hit pooints in D&D versions.One of the recurring laments among old school crowds is that of hit point bloat, especially when talk turns to AD&D. That’s often heard alongside the ongoing search for ways to generate hit points that aren’t as likely to cripple PCs when players rolls badly.
+Hanging out with old school gamers will indubitably result in hearing fussing about hit pooints in D&D versions.One of the recurring laments among old school crowds is that of hit point bloat, especially when talk turns to AD&D. That’s often heard alongside the ongoing search for ways to generate hit points that aren’t as likely to cripple PCs when players roll badly.
 The whole concept of hit points, it seems, is good at a theoretical level and lacking in execution most of the time.

 There have been many different ways thought up to address the issues surrounding hit points, and I have a new approach to toss on the pile that some may find useful.
 First, however, I think it’d be useful to take a look at hit points as they began and how they can operate in the systems that use them to serve their purpose a bit better.